Learning from Neighbors about a Changing State: How good is information aggregation in equilibrium?

-\paragraph*{Sparser random graphs}
+\subsubsection{Sparser random graphs}

-The random graphs we defined have held $(p_{kk'})$ fixed for simplicity.
+In the random graphs we have defined in Section \ref{subsec:random-setting}, the group-level linking probabilities $(p_{kk'})$ are, for simplicity, held fixed as $n$ grows.
 This yields expected degrees that grow linearly in the population size, which may not be the desired asymptotic model.
-While it is important to have neighborhoods ``large enough'' (i.e., growing in $n$) to permit the application of laws of large numbers, their rate of growth can be considerably slower than linear: for example, our proof extends directly to degrees that scale as $n^{\alpha}$ for any $\alpha>0$.
-Instead of studying $\Phi^{2}$ and second-order neighborhoods, we apply the same analysis to $\Phi^{k}$ and $k^{th}$-order neighborhoods for $k$ larger than $1/\alpha$.
+We can, however, establish versions of our results in a class of models much more flexible with respect to degrees.
+While it is important to have neighborhoods ``large enough'' (i.e., growing in $n$) to permit the application of laws of large numbers, their rate of growth can be considerably slower than linear.
+For example, our proof can be extended directly to degrees that scale as $n^{\alpha}$ for any $\alpha>0$ to show that asymptotically almost surely, there exists an equilibrium where the $C/n^{\alpha}$-aggregation benchmark is achieved for all agents.
+Instead of studying $\Phi^{2}$ and two-step paths, one can extend the same sort of analysis to the $L$-fold composition $\Phi^{L}$, which reflects $L$-step paths.
+In order to do this, one uses the fact that for $L$ larger than $1/\alpha$, the number of paths of length $L$ between any two nodes is determined by the types involved in the path with a small relative error.
+Elaborating the proof of the theorem above, we can then characterize the behavior of $\Phi^L$ and finally deduce the claimed aggregation property for $\Phi$.